Canva Review — All the Pros and Cons

 Update: recently Canva rolled ‘Magic Write’ out to all its tools, meaning that you can use its AI content-creation features in any design type.

 You should note however that limits apply to how many times each month the Magic Write tool can be used.
-On Canva’s free plan, 50 uses in total are permitted; this rises to 500 on its premium plans.
+On Canva’s free plan, 50 uses in total are permitted; this rises to 500 uses per month on its premium plans.

 Creating charts and data visualizations in Canva